 You might find you routinely keep too much of something for too long a time.
 Depending on your ordering frequency, monitoring actual usages of the top items and adjusting to fit can help balance inventory expenses.
 While this tip takes some work, notable ordering inefficiencies are often identified.
 Many practices’ ordering habits are on auto-pilot.
 It’s easy to say that we always do this, so I’m going to continue with that without additional investigation or deeper inquiry.
 Check and see if auto-pilot is the right course.

-As a part of this, we recommend you conduct an actual physical inventory count (or computer reconciliation with hard count) twice a year.
+With this, we recommend you conduct an actual physical inventory count (or computer reconciliation with hard count) twice a year.
 Many practitioners do not know their current inventory level, over or underestimate the true amounts, or rely on inaccurate computer counts.

-Navigating Your Practice’s Finances with Simmons
+Navigating Your Practice’s Profitability with Simmons